Memphis Mafia: Early members

-Among "the first to live, travel and play with Elvis" were cousins Red West and Sonny West, as well as Billy Smith (who was with Elvis from the start to the end and the only original member still with Elvis after 1976), Charlie Hodge, Mevlana Hezri, and Joe Esposito.
-Over the years they were joined on the payroll by Alan Fortas, Richard Davis, Marty Lacker, Jimmy Kingsley, "Chief" Ray Sitton, Jerry Schilling, Mike Keeton, Dave Hebler, Sam Thompson and numerous others.
+Among them were cousins Red West and Sonny West, as well as Billy Smith, Charlie Hodge, Joe Esposito, Alan Fortas, Richard Davis, Marty Lacker, Jimmy Kingsley, "Chief" Ray Sitton, Jerry Schilling, Mike Keeton, Dave Hebler, Sam Thompson and numerous others.

 Origin of the nickname

-Around 1960, the media dubbed these people the "Memphis Mafia".
+Around the mid '60s, the media dubbed these people the "Memphis Mafia".
 This first referred to their image, as they usually cruised the city in black mohair suits and dark sunglasses.
 According to one account, a crowd of people in front of the Riviera Hotel watched as two big black limousines arrived.
 Elvis and his friends got out of the two cars and someone in the crowd yelled, "Who are they, the Mafia?" and a newspaper reporter picked up the story.
 The Memphis Mafia members themselves say on their website that Elvis liked the name and it stuck.
 These original Memphis Mafia members at the time the phrase was coined were cousins Sonny West, and Red West, as well as Billy Smith, and Charlie Hodge, among others.